MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Open the Microsoft Edge browser or open a new tab if already open.

-1. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).
+1. In the Microsoft Edge browser, navigate to the Azure portal at <https://portal.azure.com>.

 1. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.